LaneEcho/LaneEcho/README.md

 <br>

-## About Me:
+## Current Projects:

+- Recreating the famed Burn Book from Mean Girls as an app- So Fetch! 💅

+- Unofficial Lesbians Who Tech Bingo Game

 - Recently collaborated with a group of engineers to develop Helmets, an open source tool to visualize the data flow among nested Kubernetes Helm charts.
-My primary focus was to design an interactive and intuitive user interface to guide user interaction. 🗺️
+My primary focus was to design an interactive and intuitive user interface to guide user interaction.

-- Currently working on the fetchest project: recreating the famed Burn Book from Mean Girls 💅

-- Presented on UX Design Best Practices for Codesmith/ Jeeny/ Bractlet’s Tech Talk Series 💪🏻
+- Presented on UX Design Best Practices for Codesmith/ Jeeny/ Bractlet’s Tech Talk Series

-- When I'm not coding, I enjoy hitting the trail on horseback or catching waves on the Southern California coast, followed by a visit to a local craft brewery. 🍻
+When I'm not coding, I enjoy hitting the trail on horseback or catching waves on the Southern California coast, followed by a visit to a local craft brewery. 🍻